wolfgangB33r/PeakPrinter/README.md

    ```
    Follow the prompts for latitude, longitude, and area size.

+4. **Download the result STL file**
+   Locate the resulting STL file in the Codespaces file explorer on the right side, right click on download to receive the file.

 **Tip:**
 You can also use VS Code's integrated terminal and editor features in Codespaces for development and debugging.